 If the defendant violates the consent judgment agreement, the plaintiff can seek to enforce the judgment by following the procedure specified in the agreement.
 The plaintiff must provide the defendant with notice of the motion or application to terminate the stay, as required by the terms of the consent judgment.
 If the consent judgment was entered on a Consent Judgment Form 4(a), the plaintiff may file an Application for Termination of Stay.
 If the agreement does not specify a procedure for terminating the stay, the plaintiff should file a motion in accordance with L&T Rule 13.
-If an "Application for Termination of Stay," is required, the plaintiff must serve the defendant with the application after it is filed with the Court and before the plaintiff intends to appear in court to have the stay lifted.
-The clerk's office will schedule the application to terminate stay for hearing in front of the judge presiding over the L&T Branch and send notice to all parties to report to the courtroom for the hearing.
+If an "Application for Termination of Stay," is required, the plaintiff must serve the defendant with the application five business days before the plaintiff intends to appear in court to have the stay lifted.
+The application to terminate stay is scheduled for hearing in front of the judge presiding over the L&T Branch on the date indicated on the application and all parties must report to the courtroom for the hearing.
 The defendant can contest the plaintiff's application or motion to lift the stay on the consent judgment at the hearing.
 A judge will consider any defenses relevant to the claim that the defendant breached the agreement.

 Unless the agreement provides otherwise, a defendant may redeem the tenancy by paying in full the past due rent, and avoid eviction even after defaulting by paying all of the rent, interest, and costs owed to the plaintiff at any time before the eviction.
-Redeeming the tenancy is discussed more in the section "Redeemable".
+Redeeming the tenancy is discussed more in the section "